Introduction To Hive Architecture

 Work Flow of Hive

 Hive works in two types of modes: interactive mode and non-interactive mode.
-Former mode allows all the hive commands to go directly to hive shell while the later type executes code in console mode.
+Former mode allows all the hive commands to go directly to the hive shell while the later type executes code in console mode.
 Data are divided into partitions which further splits into buckets.
 Execution plans are based on aggregation and data skew.
-An added advantage of using hive is it easily process large scale of information and has more user interfaces.
+An added advantage of using hive is it easily processes large scale of information and has more user interfaces.

 From the above diagram, we can have a glimpse of data flow in the hive with the Hadoop system.

 The steps include:

 - execute the Query from UI

 - get a plan from the driver tasks DAG stages

 - get metadata request from the meta store

 - sending the plan back to the driver